 Satan asked Jesus to shift his allegiance, achieving the right end by the wrong means.
 Just before quoting Deut 6:14, Christ gave a curt dismissal of the tempter, proving that the devil remained under his control.

 Jesus fulfilled what Adam, the first son of God, did not accomplish.
-While the first Adam failed under the best conditions, the last Adam succeeded in the worst (Matt 4:1–2).
+While the first Adam failed under the best conditions, the last Adam succeeded in the worst (Luke 3:38; Matt 4:1–2).
 This victory set the stage for Christ to make atonement for his people, resulting in the eventual recovery of paradise (Rev 21:1–7).

-However, as we shall see, the devil would continue to attempt to derail Jesus from his mission of redemption.
+However, the devil would continue to attempt to derail Jesus from his mission of redemption.

 Image via Wikimedia Commons

 Read Matt 4:8–11.
 What was the nature of this temptation?
 Why did Jesus succeed where both Adam and Israel failed?
 How does this encourage you?

 [Related posts include Satan Tempts Christ (Matt 4:1–4); The Third Temptation (Matt 4:8–11); The Lord Breathes Life (Gen 2:7); A Well-Watered Garden (Gen 2:8–14); Forbidden Fruit (Gen 2:16–17); Serpents in the Ancient Near East (Gen 3:1); A World-Altering Conversation (Gen 3:2–5); Succumbing to Temptation (Gen 3:6); Their Eyes Are Opened (Gen 3:7); Hiding from God (Gen 3:8); A Day of Reckoning (Gen 3:9–13); God Curses the Serpent (Gen 3:14); The First Good News (Gen 3:15); The Accuser (Job 1:6–11 and Job 2:1–7); Satan Addresses the Heavenly Council (Zech 3:1–5); God’s Servant, the Branch (Zech 3:6–10); The Son of Adam, the Son of God (Luke 3:23, 38); A Murderer from the Beginning (John 8:42–44); Effects of the Fall Reversed (Rom 5:12–21 and Rom 16:1–12); Falling for Deception (2 Cor 11:2–4); and Guilty of Misconduct (Jude 8)]